 About the \${project} 73 Motivation 74 What is wrong with current live systems 75 When \${project} was initiated, there were already several Debian based live systems available and they are doing a great job.
-From the Debian perspective most of them have one or more of the following disadvantages: They are not Debian projects and therefore lack support from within Debian.
+From the Debian perspective most of them have one or more of the following disadvantages: 76 They are not Debian projects and therefore lack support from within Debian.
 77 They mix different distributions, e.g. testing and unstable.
 78 They support i386 only.
 79 They modify the behaviour and/or appearance of packages by stripping them down to save space.
-They include packages from outside of the Debian archive.
+80 They include packages from outside of the Debian archive.
 81 They ship custom kernels with additional patches that are not part of Debian.
 82 They are large and slow due to their sheer size and thus not suitable for rescue issues.
-They are not available in different flavours, e.g. CDs, DVDs, USB-stick and netboot 84 images.
-Why create our own live system?
-85 Debian is the Universal Operating System: Debian has a live system to show around and to accurately represent the Debian system with the following main advantages: It is a subproject of Debian.
+83 They are not available in different flavours, e.g. CDs, DVDs, USB-stick and netboot images.
+84 Why create our own live system?
+85 Debian is the Universal Operating System: Debian has a live system to show around and to accurately represent the Debian system with the following main advantages: 86

+It is a subproject of Debian.
 87 It reflects the (current) state of one distribution.
 88 It runs on as many architectures as possible.
 89 It consists of unchanged Debian packages only.
 90 It does not contain any packages that are not in the Debian archive.
 91 It uses an unaltered Debian kernel with no additional patches.
-92 Philosophy 93 Only unchanged packages from Debian "main" We will only use packages from the Debian repository in the "main" section.
-The non-free section is not part of Debian and therefore cannot be used for official live system images.
-We will not change any packages.
-Whenever we need to change something, we will 96 do that in coordination with its package maintainer in Debian.
+92 free section is not part of Debian and therefore cannot be used for official live system images.